Single-Molecule-Sequencing/PGx-prep/README.md

 # PGx-prep

-Preparatory demultiplex algorithms and HPC solutions for the PGx algorithm
+Preparatory demultiplex algorithms and HPC+Slurm solutions on BAM files for the PGx workflow